 When the Park is disturbed, such as occurred when the methane extraction system was installed during the summer of 1988, established areas of the Park were disrupted, primarily the Lower Meadow (established in 1982 with native grasses), and the 2nd Tier along the north-south first pathway.
 Kikuyu grass, an extremely invasive rhizomatous weed, and many broad-leaf weeds, have become rooted and are propagating very noticeably in the Lower Meadow since that disturbance occurred.https://chavezpark.org/wp-content/uploads/2020/06/1990-02-05-Landscape-report.pdf

 There is nothing that can be done at this late date about the Kikuyu in the grassland areas of the park.
-But in the DAWN area — the forested grove on the west side of the park — the danger from Kikuyu Grass to the native shrubs and trees is clear and present, and remedial action is possible, if there are stewards with the vision and the courage to attack it.
+But in the Native Plant Area — the forested grove on the west side of the park — the danger from Kikuyu Grass to the native shrubs and trees is clear and present, and remedial action is possible, if there are stewards with the vision and the courage to attack it.

 Bob and Jutta had only a few hours to spend on this occasion.
 Nevertheless, they managed to save significant stands of native Ceanothus, Bishop Pine, and Baccharis from suffocation by Kikuyu.
 They will be back and they invite other park volunteers to join in the effort.
 Bob will act as Volunteer Coordinator.
 If you would like to join this effort, please use the Contact Form at the bottom of this linked page.